Grading Policies

 • District Assessments

-• For grades 2 through 5, report cards will report a student’s performance level as Does not Approach (DNA), Approaches (A), Meets (M), Masters (Ma), and Perfect Score (PS).
-Performance levels will be based on STAAR performance levels from previous school years.
+• For grades 3 through 5, report cards will report a student’s performance level as either Does not Approach (DNA), Approaches (A), Meets (M), and Masters (Ma).
+Performance levels will be based on STAAR performance levels from the previous school years.

-• District assessments scores will not factor into students’ grades in elementary school.
+• District assessments will not factor into students’ grades in elementary school.

 • All Math and Reading district assessments will be given according to the district timelines.